 1000 FAQs, 500 tutorials and explanatory videos.
 Here, there are only solutions!

-This guide explains the differences between Area (or main site), a Sub-domain and one Alias.
+This guide explains the differences between a Domain (or main site), a Subdomain and an Alias.

 Preamble